 The Australian Natural Disaster Resilience Index is a spatial representation of the current state of disaster resilience across Australia.
 It will be composed of multiple levels of information that can be reported separately - an overall index, themes and indicators.
 Information will be conveyed primarily as maps that are colour coded along a continuum of high to low resilience status (see Figure 4 for an example).
-The index will cover Australia.
-This means that each point on a map will have a corresponding set of information about natural hazard resilience.
-Where possible the resolution at which we calculate indicators is the Statistical Areas Level 2 (SA2) division of the Australian Bureau of Statistics (ABS).
-For data that are not available at this level we will then move up in resolution to the Statistical Areas Level 3 (SA3) division of the ABS.
-Some indicators may also need to be derived at the Local Government Area level, or even at the regional or state level.
-Part of our work in the data collection phase of the project will be to examine the sensitivity and comparability of data collected at different scales.
-The index and indicators will be drawn together as a State of Disaster Resilience Report.
+The index and indicators will also be drawn together as a State of Disaster Resilience Report.
 This document will interpret resilience at multiple levels and highlight hotspots of high and low elements of natural hazard resilience.